The Phrygian mode is used when you want to bring a Spanish vibe to your guitar solos, especially over m7 and 7alt chords.

 Try both and see which fits better for you, then go forward with that interval system.

-When soloing over m7s, highlighting the b9 helps to bring out the Phrygian sound, which you’ll hear in the lick examples below.
+When soloing over m7s, highlighting the b9 helps to bring out the Phrygian sound, which you hear in the lick examples below.

-Now that you know how to build the Phrygian scale, take a look at how you apply this scale to a jazz guitar soloing situation.
+Now that you know how to build the Phrygian mode, take a look at how you apply this mode to a jazz guitar soloing situation.

 Phrygian is used to solo over a number of chords in the minor family.

 - Slash Chords such as Fmaj7/E

 These minor family chords built from notes taken from the Phrygian mode.

 Therefore, Phrygian is used to solo over these chords in a jazz soloing context.

 Here’s an example of a Phrygian fingering and three chords derived from that mode, to see how they relate to each other on the fretboard.